 Note: I dislike “unboxing” reviews because I don’t believe that you can judge a piece of gear until you’ve used it.
 Instead, gear should be extensively tested before commenting.
-My partner, Kara, and I spent four months using two DIY Packrafts extensively while packrafting along the Greater Patagonia Trail.
+My hiking partner, K, and I spent four months using two DIY Packrafts extensively while packrafting along the Greater Patagonia Trail.
 I paid full price for both DIY Packraft kits and was not asked or compensated to write this review.
 All opinions are my own.

 DIY Packraft is the passion project of Matt, of British Columbia, Canada.
 Starting in 2015, he began designing and creating homemade packrafts and eventually launched the site www.diypackraft.com, where frugal rafters can purchase kits and all the necessary supplies to construct their own lightweight packraft.
 It is no doubt a pretty impressive operation for one man.

 I say “frugal rafters,” because the main selling point for the DIY Packraft is its affordability.
 While Alpacka Rafts (the gold standard in packrafting) regularly retails for more than $1000, I purchased two DIY kits (including all add ons and extra supplies) for around $300 total.

 Before I get into the weeds about the construction and application of our DIY Packrafts, I first want to provide some specs.
 Our rafts varied in color (K’s is blue, mine is yellow), but they have the same features:

 Boston valve & top-up valve

 Four homemade D-ring tie downs at the front of the boat